Ab0raya/practical_shit/README.md

 ## 🤝 Contributing

-Pull requests are welcome!
+Pull reques ts are welcome except BEDO !
 For major changes, please open an issue first to discuss what you'd like to change.

 ---